Newsroom concept: a content strategy, uniform planning, shared success

 The newsroom concept ensures better collaboration.
 However, the first step is often about overcoming silos: You can do this by starting to share information about production projects across departments and coordinating communication approaches.

-And sometimes a tool such as Scompler can help, because it provides a virtual newsroom as a software solution.
-This is perhaps the most cost-effective approach before you finally sit at the same table in your company reality.
+And sometimes a tool like Scompler can help with this, because it provides a virtual newsroom as a software solution.
+This is perhaps the most cost-effective approach before you finally get everyone sitting around the table in your company.